amoe/brolic/README.md

 self_link = http://kupukupu.solasistim.net/render_atom.cgi?pod_name=adam_and_joe
 ```

+Note that you still need to make the files publicly available somewhere.
+Here,
+for instance, you would create a symlink in your webroot pointing to the actual
+`episode_path`.
+I'm honestly not sure if there's a good reason to separate
+`uri_prefix` and `episode_path`, but it might be useful in some situations.

 AFAICT self link isn't really used for much.
 The other ones are obvious.

 ## Fictionalize updated times on files